qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 - Joined: indicate the cluster is under management by the cluster manager.
   The status of the cluster SHOULD be updated by the cluster manager under this condition.
-- Schedulable: define if the cluster is eligible to be scheduled the workload.
-By default, if at lease one node in the cluster is schedulable, the cluster will be set as schedulable.
-In the future, we would consider a spec field to define the criteria of schedulable status.

 ## API Example